 Concordia University Chicago's master of arts in grant writing, management and evaluation is designed for professional and administrative organizers, advocates, educators, researchers, consultants, managers, and providers who wish to gain knowledge and expertise in the areas of grant writing, grant management, research, and evaluation.
-Upon completion of this program, candidates will be prepared to locate, implement, manage, report, coordinate, research, submit, and track grant applications and grant compliance, as well as conduct both internal and external program evaluation within organizations.

 In this program, candidates will think strategically, systemically, and analytically in ways that promote the practical application of knowledge related to grant-seeking activities, grant-writing, grant management, and program evaluation of not-for-profit, for-profit, public and/or private organizations.

 The professors who teach in the grant writing and evaluation program are all actively involved with writing and seeking grants, conducting program evaluations, and have managed or directed Not-for-Profits in a variety of settings.
 Faculty are also members of several national organizations including:

 I am so grateful for the education that I received at Concordia.
 Since graduation last August, I continue to work for the same nonprofit agency as Grants and Contracts Specialist.
 I have successfully brought in approximately $3 million in grant funding since then, with several other proposals pending.
 I also was able to write a large federal proposal ($5.3 million); we negotiated a contract, but shifts in federal funding have put that on hold.
 I have begun an evaluation project for the agency, helping our programs reassess their evaluation processes in order to bring more consistency and accuracy to our performance measurements.